apache/druid/docs/development/geo.md

   ~ under the License.
   -->

+> Apache Druid supports two query languages: [Druid SQL](sql.md) and [native queries](querying.md).
+> This document describes functionality
+> that is only available in the native language.

 Apache Druid supports filtering specially spatially indexed columns based on an origin and a bound.

 ## Spatial indexing